Worli Fort | |

 Built | 1675 |

 The Worli Fort is a fort in Worli, Mumbai, India.[1]
-Often wrongly assumed to be built by the Portuguese but built by the British around 1675 on the Worli hill.
-Worli Fort overlooked the Mahim Bay at that time when the city comprised just seven islands.
+Though often incorrectly assumed to have been built by the Portuguese, the fort was built by the British around 1675 on Worli Hill.
+Worli Fort overlooked Mahim Bay at a time when the city comprised just seven islands.
 The Fort was used as a lookout for enemy ships and pirates.